hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 ## How to invoke a package in LAMMPS run?

-Let us now come back to the *Rhodopsin* example for which we did a thorough scaling study in the [previous episode]({{ page.root }}{% link _episodes/04-lammps-bottlenecks.md %}).
+Let us now come back to the *Rhodopsin* example for which we showed a thorough scaling study in the [previous episode]({{ page.root }}{% link _episodes/04-lammps-bottlenecks.md %}).
 We found that the `Kspace` and `Neigh` calculations suffer from poor scalability as you increase number of cores to do the calculations.
 In